-The Add new publication window has three areas; General attributes and Comments on the left, and Subscription defaults on the right.
-There's a Save button beneath these areas.
+The Add new publication window has three sections; General attributes and Comments on the left, and Subscription defaults on the right.
+There's a Save button beneath these sections.

-The rest of the fields are related to subscriptions, which you can adjust later if you wish.
+The fields on the right side of this page are related to subscriptions, which you can adjust later if you wish.
 First, you have to select a time unit for your subscriptions; which could be days, months, weeks or years.

 You can set two types of subscriptions: paid and trial.
 Paid subscriptions have the following properties:

-After clicking the Save button, Campsite will confirm that the new publication has been created.
+After clicking the Save button, Newscoop will confirm that the new publication has been created.

 You can return to this page at any time by clicking the Configure icon in the Publication List.
 On the right hand side under the Subscription defaults fields, there will now be a link Set subscription settings by country which will enable you to specify different default time periods for individual countries.